 Modern systems all use cache to boost performance.
 If the caches in the system are not switched on there is a large performance reduction.

-- Check the application processor and GPU clock settings are correct
+- Check the CPU and GPU clock settings are correct

-No application can run at maximum performance if the clock settings for the application processor or GPU are incorrect.
-Alternatively, if the clocks for the application processor or GPU are set too high the system is likely to use too much power.
+No application can run at maximum performance if the clock settings for the CPU or GPU are not correct.
+Alternatively, if the clocks for the CPU or GPU are set too high the system is likely to use too much power.

-- Check the application processor and GPU are in full power mode
+- Check the CPU and GPU are in full power mode

-Application processors and GPUs all have low speed, low power modes that save power when the processors are not in use.
-For high performance applications, ensure the processors are in full power mode for maximum performance.
+CPU and GPUs all have low speed, low power modes that save power when the processors are not in use.
+For high performance applications, ensure the processors are in full power mode for maximum possible performance.

-- Ensure the GPU clock is not scaled according to application processor load
+- Ensure the GPU clock is not scaled according to CPU load

-If the GPU clock is scaled according to the application processor load, the performance of applications are likely to suffer.
-This is because the application processor and GPU are likely to be busy at different times.
-If the GPU is busy when the application processor is not, lowering the clock of the GPU reduces performance.
+If the GPU clock is scaled according the CPU load the performance of applications are likely to suffer.
+This is because the CPU and GPU might be busy at different times.
+If the GPU is busy when the CPU is not, lowering the clock of the GPU reduces performance.

-Control the clock of the application processor and GPU independently to fix this problem.
+Control the clock of the CPU and GPU independently to fix this problem.